chef/anka-buildkite-plugin/README.md

 ### `cleanup` (optional)

-Set this to `false` to leave the cloned images in a failed build for investigation.
+Set this to `false` to leave the cloned images in a failed or complete build for investigation.
 - You will need to run your buildkite agent with `cancel-grace-period=60`, as the [default 10 seconds is not enough time](https://forum.buildkite.community/t/problems-with-anka-plugin-and-pre-exit/365/7).

 Example: `false`